endersonmaia/undocker/README.md

 Notes & gotchas
 ---------------

 `unocker` does not magically enable you to run containers from the internet.
-In fact, many will need significant tuning or not work at all.
+Many will need significant tuning or not work at all.
 Thus you will still need to understand what are you running.

 Contributions
 -------------

-I will accept pull request for code (including tests) and documentation.
-I am unlikely to react to issue reports without a patch.
+I want this project to be useful for others, but not become a burden for me.
+If undocker fails for you (for example, you found a container that undocker cannot extract, or extracts incorrectly), **you** are on the hook to triage and fix it.

+Therefore, the following contributions are welcome:

+- Pull rquests (diffs) with accompanying tests.
+- Documentation.

+Issues without accompanying patches will most likely be rejected, with one
+exception: reports about regressions do not have to contain patches, but a failing commit is mandatory, and a failing test case is highly appreciated.

 [1]: https://www.freedesktop.org/software/systemd/man/systemd.exec.html